 MSc Strategic Public Relations and Communication Management

-Gain a thorough understanding of the role of public relations (PR) in modern society while developing key analytical, management and communication skills.
+Gain a thorough understanding of the role of public relations (PR) in contemporary societies while developing key critical, analytical, management and communication skills.

 - Award Masters / MSc, Postgraduate Diploma, Postgraduate Certificate

 - Start date September 2021, September 2022

 - Duration MSc full-time: 12 months, MSc part-time: 24 months

 - Mode of study Part-time, Full-time, Campus based, Stand-alone modules

 Our Strategic Public Relations and Communication Management course gives you the chance to develop a critical appreciation of the role of public relations in contemporary societies, as well as key analytical, management and communication skills you'll need for a successful career in communications and public relations.
 You’ll gain a solid understanding of the theory behind public relations and communications, and have many opportunities to apply this theory to everyday communications and public relations practice, experience and phenomena.